smsnobin77/smsnobin77.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Research Assistant  <a href='https://www.csee.umbc.edu/'>University of Maryland Baltimore County</a>.
+subtitle: Graduate Research Assistant,  <a href='https://www.csee.umbc.edu/'>University of Maryland Baltimore County</a>.

 profile:
   align: right